Self-Supervised Siamese Autoencoders: Conclusion

 \section{Conclusion}

-This paper is about self-supervised representation learning for which Siamese networks and autoencoders are frequently and successfully used.
-Siamese networks such as SimSiam \citep{chen2020simple} allow for having multiple, possible noisy views on data, and (denoising) autoencoders \citep{vincent2008extracting} aim to extract essential features of the input in a bottleneck layer by reconstructing a noisy input. \looseness=-1

 We proposed combining the benefits of Siamese networks and denoising autoencoders for learning meaningful data representations.
 To achieve this, we introduced a new model called SidAE (\underline{Si}amese \underline{d}enoising \underline{a}uto\underline{e}ncoder).
-We empirically evaluated the representations learned by our model in various scenarios on several real-world data sets.
-To do so, we considered a downstream task of classification.
-Thus, we first pre-trained our model on unlabeled training data in a self-supervised fashion before using the extracted features for learning the supervised classifier.
+We empirically evaluated the representations learned by our model in various scenarios on several real-world data sets using classification as a downstream task.
+There, we first pre-trained our model on unlabeled training data in a self-supervised fashion before using the extracted features for learning the supervised classifier.
 In our experiments, we compared SidAE to SimSiam and a denoising autoencoder.

 SidAE consistently outperformed both self-supervised baseline models in terms of mean downstream classification accuracy in all our experiments.
-Furthermore, compared to SimSiam, SidAE leads to results that are more stable regarding initialization seeds and the amount of used pre-training epochs. \looseness=-1
+Furthermore, compared to SimSiam, SidAE leads to results that are more stable regarding initialization seeds and the amount of used pre-training epochs.